 What are other businesses worth that are similar to my business No business operates in a vacuum.
 If what you do is really great then chances are there are others doing the same or similar things.
 If you are looking to buy a business, you decide what type of business you are interested in and then look around to see what the “going rate” is for businesses of this type.

+If you are planning to sell your business, you will check the market to see what similar businesses sell for.
 It is intuitive to think that the “market” will settle to some idea of business price equilibrium – something that the buyers will be willing to pay and the sellers willing to accept.
 That’s what is known as the fair market value:

 The business price that a willing buyer will pay, and a willing seller will accept for the business.
 Both parties are assumed to act in full knowledge of all the relevant facts, and neither being under compulsion to conclude the sale.
 So the market approach to valuing a business is a great way to determine its fair market value – a monetary value likely to be exchanged in an arms-length transaction, when the buyer and seller act in their best interest.
 Market data is great if you need to support your offer or asking price – after all, if the “going rate” is this much, why would you offer more or accept less?

 The income approach takes a look at the core reason for running a business – making money.